Coronavirus Advocacy Resources

 2021 American Rescue Plan

 On March 11, 2021, President Biden signed into law the American Rescue Plan (ARP) Act of 2021.
-The American Rescue Plan provides $350 billion in assistance to state, local, tribal, and territorial (SLTT) governments through newly established Coronavirus State and Local Fiscal Recovery Funds (FRF).
+The American Rescue Plan provides $350 billion in assistance to state, local, tribal, and territorial (SLTT) governments through Coronavirus State and Local Fiscal Recovery Funds (FRF).
 The U.S. Department of the Treasury (Treasury) has finalized funding allocations for all government types.
 Those allocations, and Treasury’s methodologies, can be found here.

 According to Treasury guidance and its FAQ, FRF resources can be used to for code department hardware and software investments.
-Testimonials on how code departments successfully utilized CARES Act funding for virtual capability needs can be found here and here.
+In a 2021 National Association of State Chief Information Officers (CIO) survey, 94% of CIOs said that the COVID-19 pandemic increased and accelerated the demand for digital government services.
+Testimonials on how code departments successfully utilized prior federal pandemic response funding through the CARES Act for virtual capability needs can be found here and here.

-Additionally, unlike the CARES Act funding, FRF resources may be used to rehire public sector staff, up to pre-pandemic staffing levels, and “to provide government services to the extent necessary because revenues have declined due to the pandemic,” so long as the funds are not used to replace revenues lost because of tax cuts.
+Additionally, unlike the CARES Act funding, FRF resources may be used to rehire public sector staff, up to 7.5% above pre-pandemic staffing levels, and “to provide government services to the extent necessary because revenues have declined due to the pandemic,” so long as the funds are not used to replace revenues lost because of tax cuts.
 Per a prior Code Council survey, roughly 6 in 10 code departments experienced or expected budget cuts.
 Jurisdictions facing revenue downturns will be able to use FRF resources for department staff salaries and operations.

 As this new funding is made available, Code Council members, partners, and allies are encouraged to reach out to their state, county, city, or other local government and advocate for their code department’s needs, including expanding their virtual capabilities.